MK38993/Metis-Project-1--MTA/README.md

-# Metis Project 1: MTA
+# Metis Project 1: MTA Data

 ## Question/need:
 In 2020, foot traffic in New York City decreased dramatically due to COVID-19 lockdowns.
 As a result, retail businesses in New York City saw a massive reduction in customers, and many closed or moved online.
 Shopping malls that once flourished became deserted.